 Here is what he says:

-o Toxic people are often more dangerous and create more damage than we realize.
+- Toxic people are more dangerous and damaging than you realize.

-o Remove people from your life who consistently drain your energy.
+- Remove people from yoru life who drain your energy.

-o Surround yourself with people who will help you achieve your purpose.
+- Surround yourself with people who will support and help you acheive your purpose.

 15. Fall in love with your future self

 To fall in love with your future self might seem like a weird goal, but it can be a powerful and transformational tool.

 It is based on the long-term studies of creativity researcher Paul Torrance.